 Large Tree Support: This option makes the ring topology suitable for 28 switches along the relevant path if RSTP is used.
 The Large Tree Support option could provide an RSTP ring topology with up to 57 devices.
-If the "Large Tree Support" function is enabled, it is recommended to use the default parameters.
+If the "Large Tree Support" function is enabled, it is recommended to use the default parameters. (see Appendix.
+Large Tree Support for more information.)

 Fast Ring Detection: This function speeds up switch-over to a redundant path in the event of an error and enables easy diagnostics.
 RSTP Fast Ring Detection assigns an ID to each ring.
 This ID is communicated to every switch in the respective ring.
-One switch can belong to several different rings at the same time.
+One switch can belong to several different rings at the same time. (see Appendix.
+Fast Ring Detection for more information.)

 Bridge Priority: The bridge and backup root can be specified via "Bridge Priority".
 Only multiples of 4096 are permitted.
 The value will be rounded automatically to the next multiple of 4096.
-When you click on "Apply&Save", the initialization mechanism is started (default is 32,768).
+When you click on "Apply & Save," the initialization mechanism is started (default is 32,768).

 Bridge Hello Time: Specifies the time interval within which the root bridge regularly reports to the other switches via BPDU.
+The value must be between one and ten seconds.